Homomorphism reconfiguration via homotopy: Preliminaries

-Note that if $H$ has a loop at $u$, then $(u,u)=(u,u)^{-1}$ is an oriented edge and a reduced walk of length 1.
-On the other hand, $(u,u) \cdot (u,u) = \varepsilon$.
-(Hence $\pi(H)$ is strictly speaking not a \emph{free groupoid} and loops have no topological interpretation, see \cite{kwak2007graphs}).

-A groupoid is in many ways similar to a group, except that the group operation $\cdot$ is a partial function, defined only when the `head' of one element matches the `tail' of the other.
-More aptly, a groupoid could be defined as \emph{a group with many objects}, that is, a category in which every morphism is invertible.
-Groupoids behave similarly to groups (much more so than semigroups) and identities such as $(e\cdot f)^{-1} = f^{-1} \cdot e^{-1}$ known from group theory are easily reproved in groupoids.
-Using the groupoid as opposed to the better known group allows us to describe calculations much more uniformly, without the tedious change of base points, for example.
+Groupoids behave similarly to groups (much more so than semigroups, for example) and identities such as $(e\cdot f)^{-1} = f^{-1} \cdot e^{-1}$ known from group theory are easily reproved in groupoids.
+While we could define a group (the fundamental group) by considering only closed walks starting and ending in a chosen vertex $v$, this would make formulas less uniform, requiring some tedious additional steps when changing the base point $v$, for example.

-\subsubsection{Topological interpretation}
+\subsection{Topological interpretation}

 Let us comment on how this algebraic structure captures the topology of curves in the graph.
-When referring to topology, continuous maps, curves and homotopy, we give informal interpretations without proof.
-Here we recall some classical results and definitions, which we do not require formally, but are helpful, if not crucial, in understanding our results.
+When referring to topology, continuous maps, curves and homotopy, we only give informal interpretations without proof.
+We recall some classical results and definitions, which we do not require formally, but are helpful, if not crucial, in understanding the results.

-A graph $H$ without loops can be naturally associated with a topological space, constructed from copies of $[0,1]$ for each edge, with endpoints merged into vertices accordingly.
+A graph $H$ without loops can be naturally associated with a topological space, constructed from copies of the unit interval $[0,1]\subseteq \mathbb{R}$ for each edge, with endpoints merged into vertices accordingly.
 A \emph{curve} in this space is a continuous map $f:[0,1]\to H$ (where $H$ is meant as a topological space), not necessarily injective.
 Two curves $f_0,f_1$ are \emph{homotopic} if one can be continuously transformed into the other, which means there is a set of functions $\{\phi_t : t\in [0,1]\}$ such that $\phi_0=f_0, \phi_1=f_1$ and the mapping $\phi: (t,x) \mapsto \phi_t(x)$ is continuous as a function from $[0,1]\times [0,1]$ to $H$.